Bran00/pokenext/README.md

 ### This project

-Build to taste our habilities in Next using React aiming responsiveness with consumption GitHub API from Pokemon.
+Build to taste our habilitates in Next using React aiming responsiveness with consumption GitHub API from Pokemon.
 Also used in this project CSS for style in the game.

 ## Features